sethkor/s3kor/README.md

 ```

-The cli emulates the [aws cli](https://aws.amazon.com/cli/) as close as possible so as to be a drop in replacement.
+The cli emulates the [aws cli s3](https://aws.amazon.com/cli/) commands as close as possible so as to be a drop in replacement.
 Supported s3 operations:

 - [X] List - ls
 - [X] Remove - rm